stanfish06/dbx-mcp-server/README.md

 ### download_file

-Download a file from Dropbox to local disk and return the file path.
+Download a file from Dropbox and return its content as base64-encoded text.

 - **Input**:
   - `path` (string, required): Path to the file to download from Dropbox
-- **Output**: Path to the downloaded file in the system's temp directory
+- **Output**: Base64-encoded file content in the MCP response format
-- **Note**: Files are downloaded to `/tmp/dropbox-mcp-downloads/`.
-The caller is responsible for reading and cleaning up the downloaded file.
+- **Note**: The content is returned directly in the response, no local file storage is needed

 ### delete_item